 We proceeded to the phase that included the database migration afterward.
 First, we completed a thorough on-site assessment.
 At this stage, we discovered the complexity of Oracle Forms.
 As it turned out, around 40 percent of Oracle Forms had a simple structure and could be easily converted with the help of our proprietary tool.
 On the other side, nearly 40 percent of the source Oracle Forms had a very complex structure and required a lot of manual conversion efforts.
 The majority of complex forms included multiple tabs.

 Eventually, we analyzed the source database structure.
 We created the Oracle schema dumps and used SSMA to analyze them.
 Based on this analysis, we selected the architectural design of the target database.
 Then we performed the database schema conversion with the help of SQL Server Migration Assistant.
 To complete the database migration, we migrated the data, upgraded the customer’s front-end application and reconnected it to the new database.

 After completing the thorough testing of the target database and the newly created web-forms, we launched the system in production.

-In the meantime of completing this project, we upgraded our existing Oracle Forms Conversion tool by adding some new features.
+In the meantime of completing this project, we upgraded our existing Oracle Forms Converter by adding some new features.
 The customer received the following benefits: